Rick Hartmann: Club professional

-In 2000, Hartmann received a great deal of media coverage for his play at the major championships.
-In the spring, Hartmann qualified for the 2000 U.S. Open which was held at Pebble Beach Golf Links.
+In 2000, Hartmann received media coverage due to qualifying for two major championships.
+In the spring, he qualified for the 2000 U.S. Open which was held at Pebble Beach Golf Links.
 Hartmann played well early in the tournament and was well within the cut line near the end of the second round.
 However, he started "leaking some oil" with bogeys on the 16th and 17th holes during Friday's play.
 However, he went up and down on the 18th to make the cut by a shot.
-Hartman ultimately finished in a tie for 46th place.
-Hartmann said after the tournament, "This was definitely a highlight of my career."
+Hartmann ultimately finished in a tie for 46th place.
+He said after the tournament, "This was definitely a highlight of my career."
 A few days later, Hartmann was scheduled to play the PGA of America Club Pro Championship at Oak Tree Golf Club in Edmond, Oklahoma.
 Hartmann finished in the top 25 and qualified for the 2000 PGA Championship.
 However, on August 5, shortly before the tournament, his father died.'
 He pulled out of the event.

 In 2001, Hartmann had one of his best seasons on the Met PGA.
 In May, he played the two-round Met PGA Head Pro Championship at Woodmere Golf Club.
 Hartmann opened with a 62 (−8), breaking the course record by two shots to take the lead.
-He shot a final round 74 (+4) but his main competitor, Mark Mielke, also struggled with a 73 (+3).
+He shot a final round four-over-par 74 but his main competitor, Mark Mielke, also struggled with a 73 (+3).
 Hartmann's total was enough to defeat him by one.
 In June, he played the Long Island Open at Bethpage's par-70 Red course.
 Hartmann opened with rounds of 68 and 66 to tie Mark Mielke, once again his main competitor, for the lead.
 Mielke, however, struggled once more in the final round allowing Hartmann to pull way.
-Hartmann finished with a 67 to win by five.
+He finished with a 67 to win by five.
 "That's as good as I can play," Hartmann told Newsday after the round.
 In July, he played the New York State Open.
 Hartmann finished in a tie for second place, five back of champion John Nieporte.
-In August, Hartmann played the Metropolitan Open.
+In August, he played the Metropolitan Open.
 He was considered one of the favorites.
 The event was again at Bethpage State Park, this time on the Black course.
 In the second round, Hartmann fired six birdies on the way to a 65 (−5) and a four-shot lead.
 He tied the course record, nearly 30 years old.
 In the final round, however, Hartmann had an "off day," with imprecise iron play and mediocre putting.
 This allowed amateur Johnson Wagner, who was four-under-par through the first 12 holes, to take control.
 Hartmann lost to Wagner by three shots.
-Though he did not win Hartmann earned the $23,000 first place cheque because Wagner was an amateur.
+Though he did not win he earned the $23,000 first place cheque because Wagner was an amateur.
 Due to his good play over the course of the year, Hartmann won Met PGA's Player of the Year Award for the second straight year.